sanjuthomas/zeppelin-marklogic-interpreter/README.md

 4. Add "org.sanju.zeppelin.marklogic.interpreter.MarkLogicInterpreter" into the zeppelin.interpreters property value.
 5. Restart Zeppelin.

-Above four steps would install the Zeppelin MarkLogic Interpreter.
+Above five steps would install the Zeppelin MarkLogic Interpreter.

 ## How to create MarkLogic interpreter in Zepplin?